ptablas/Command_Pong/README.md

-# Command_Pong
+# Acknowledgments

-A simple Ping Pong that runs on command promt.
+A simple Ping Pong that runs on command promt based on NVitanovic's "Simple Pong Game" Tutorial.

+> Refreshing stutter has been fixed through clearscreen() function.
+> Sleep() has been used to slow the game down
+> Extra function added to increase speed through gameplay